ixpantia/faucet/README.md

 - **Simplified Deployment:** faucet simplifies the deployment process, making it a breeze to get your R applications up and running quickly.

 - **Asynchronous & Concurrent:** faucet leverages asynchronous and concurrent processing, ensuring optimal utilization of resources and responsive handling of requests.

+- **Routing**: Run multiple Shiny Applications, Plumber APIs, Quarto Documents on a single server with our easy to configure router.

 ## Usage